-Then, it is clear from a data compression perspective that the MUAM is simply the attribute-wise one-component PCA of the assessors-by-products matrix without correcting for (removing) product effects.
-But as can be noted, this model incorporates no link between the attributes, that is, there is no modelling involved associated with the relation between the attributes.
+Then, it is clear from a data compression perspective that the multivariate assessor model (MUAM) is simply the attribute-wise 1-component PCA of the assessors-by-products matrix without correcting for (removing) product effects.
+But as can be noted this model incorporates no link between the attributes, i.e. there is no modelling involved associated with the relation between the attributes.

-As sensory data rarely vary in the full dimensional space of all attributes, a dimension reduction approach will often enhance the stability and interpretability of the results.
+As sensory data rarely vary in the full dimensional space of all attributes a dimension reduction approach will often enhance the stability and interpretability of the results.
 Hence, it is likely to expect that similarly the scaling differences would also benefit in the same way by a dimension reduction.

-At this aim, we suggest some possible restrictions that can be used to connect the attributes with each other.
-The main idea is to assume a multivariate component decomposition of the products effects and scaling effects separately, that is, and an H-component assessor-by-attribute structure: $$\hat{eta}{ik} = \sum{h=1}^{k} c{ih} d{hk}$$
+At this aim we suggest some possible restrictions that can be used to connect the attributes with each other.
+The main idea is to assume a multivariate component decomposition of the products effects and scaling effects separately, i.e.

-• an L-component product-by-attribute structure: $$\hat{v}{jk} = \sum t{jj} p{jk}$$
+• a L-component product-by-attribute structure: $\hat{v}{jk} = \sum{l=1}^{L} t{jl} p{lk}$ and